 library(PowerTOST) # attach it to run the examples

-Throughout the examples I’m referring to studies in a single center – not multiple groups within them or multicenter studies.
-That’s another cup of tea.
+Throughout the examples I am considering studies in a single center – not multiple groups within it or multicenter studies.
+That’s another cup of tea (for ‘problems’ in BE see another article).

 Most methods of PowerTOST are based on pairwise comparisons.
 It is up to you to adjust the level of the test alpha if you want to compare more (e.g., two test treatments vs a reference) in order to avoid inflation of the family-wise error rate due to multiplicity.